GitMeP/LLMs-Hallucination/Explanation.md

 ---

 ### 🤖 How it relates to AI
-AI hallucination is just like that friendI
+AI hallucination is just like that friend
 Instead of admitting it doesn’t know, the AI sometimes **guesses** and gives you a **wrong or made-up answer**.

 ---